 Where the vacancy arises before the Council is able to exercise its powers under subsection (a) above and prior to the ability of the Executive Committee to exercise its power under subsection (b) above, the Chair may appoint a member of the organization to act in the relevant officer role until the earlier of the Council exercising its power under subsection (a) above or the Executive Committee exercising its power under subsection (b) above.

-Section 5.11 Voting for Officers at the Elections Meeting referenced in Section 10.3 shall be by such method as the Elections Committee shall determine, provided that a secret ballot shall not be used.
-A majority vote of those present and voting shall elect the Officers.
+Section 5.11 Officers shall be elected via the biennial elections procedure (involving advance balloting prior to the Elections Meeting and, if necessary, further balloting at the Elections Meeting), described in Section 11.2.

 Section 5.12 The Officers are subject to affirmative action rules as defined in The Charter and The Bylaws of the Democratic National Committee and the DPCA.